Q: Why would someone consider dermal fillers?

 The RHA collection: RHA 2, RHA 3, and RHA 4

-My favorites are the Restylane line, Revanesse Versa, and Belotero, each with particular benefits.
-I am starting to bring the RHA collection to my portfolio, so stay tuned for my findings!
+My favorites are the Restylane line, Revanesse Versa, and RHA 2 / 3 / 4, each with particular benefits.
+They each have positives!
 I have worked with the Juvederm products, but don’t find a need for them in my arsenal as Restylane is similar.

 Calcium Hydroxylapatite (CaHA)

 Calcium hydroxylapatite is also a naturally occurring substance, found primarily in our bones.
 When used in a filler, the calcium particles are nearly microscopic and suspended in a smooth gel.
 The consistency of a CaHA filler is typically thicker than that of a hyaluronic acid filler and typically last longer as well (about 12 months for most patients, but I’m finding even longer lasting results!).
-Calcium hydroxylapatite will also help stimulate natural collagen production as it breaks down, improving the quality of your skin as time goes on.
+Calcium hydroxylapatite will also help stimulate natural collagen production as it breaks down and is unique in regeneration, and will improve the quality of your skin as time goes on.
 FDA-approved CaHA fillers include Radiesse®.

-I use Radiesse® in the cheeks, jaw, and chin to improve support and structure.
+I use Radiesse® in the cheeks, jaw, chin, neck, chest, hands to improve support, structure, and collagen biostimulation.

 Poly-L-lactic acid is a biocompatible (meaning it is safe to use in the body), biodegradable synthetic substance.
 It has been used for many years in medical devices, such as dissolvable stitches.
 Poly-L-lactic acid products are technically classified as “collagen stimulators,” as their main mechanism to smooth fine lines is by helping your skin rebuild natural collagen; the filler gel itself dissipates a few days after treatment.
 Poly-L-lactic acid is typically used to treat deeper facial wrinkles, and results can last more than 2 years.
 FDA approved Poly-L-lactic acid fillers include Sculptra® Aesthetic.